ncoghlan/pulpdist/doc/plugins.rst

 * ``dry_run_only``: If provided and true, passes ``-n`` to rsync to run it in "dry run" mode (i.e. no actual file transfers will take place).

-Adding files named "PROTECTED" to directories at downstream sites will keep the plugin from overwriting (or otherwise altering) them.
+Adding files named ``PROTECTED`` to directories at downstream sites will keep the plugin from overwriting (or otherwise altering) them.